1-irdA/MakesLifeEasier/README.md

 # MakesLifeEasier
-Script to help me in my daily life
+Scripts to help me in my daily life.